All eyes on interest rates: Key OCR dates to watch for in 2025 / 2026

 Group of people sitting in a theatre or cinema, looking ahead.

-Now with 2.50% worth of OCR cuts under our belt, interest rates have been tracking steadily downwards over the last few months.
+Interest rates have been tracking steadily downwards over the last year or so.

-While the shift has been positive for Kiwi borrowers—helping to bring some much needed-relief to the many households pushed to their limit by high mortgage costs in recent years—it's taking longer than expected for the benefit to flow through to the NZ economy.
+While the shift has been positive, bringing some relief to Kiwi households pushed to their limit by high mortgage costs, it's taking longer than expected for the benefit to flow through to the economy.

 With that said, here are the key OCR dates to watch for over the remainder of 2025 and into 2026: